 This would all be well and good, except our species is notoriously bad at distinguishing the two.
 Ice cream tastes good, pea microgreens do not.
 Yet, what deeply personal factors determine whether it is more painful to lose the experience of eating junk food or suffer the health consequences?
 Is the pain of exercise worth the later reward of endorphins?
 What about comforting a suffering friend—doesn’t sharing pain with someone else strengthen the relationship?

-And then we create a virtual world in which we can create these creatures who are eternally young and beautiful, accomplished beyond our wildest imaginations, sheltered from the thousand pinpricks we experience daily.
+And then we create a virtual world populated by these creatures who are eternally young and beautiful, accomplished beyond our wildest imaginations, sheltered from the thousand pinpricks we experience daily.
 And then we kill them.

 On that note, let’s see what those rascals, the Jeong-Espinosas, are up to!